Vaginal itching is a very personal but highly annoying problem that many women have.

 These same women may also have a bladder or urinary tract infection.

-“Bladder infections typically do not cause vaginal itching,” says Michael Ingber, MD, board-certified in urology and female pelvic medicine and reconstructive surgery, director of urogynecology for Saint Clare’s Health System in northern New Jersey, and founder of The Center for Specialized Women’s Health, division of Garden State Urology.
+“Bladder infections typically do not cause vaginal itching,” says Michael Ingber, MD, board certified in urology, female pelvic medicine and reconstructive surgery, and founder of The Center for Specialized Women’s Health, division of Garden State Urology.

 Dr. Ingber continues, “Urinary tract (bladder) infections occur when the bacteria in the vaginal region or perineum travel into the urinary tract through the urethra (pee hole).